pyedifice/pyedifice/README.md

 Currently, Edifice uses Qt under the hood, though it could be adapated to delegate to other imperative GUI frameworks as well.

+## Development Tools

+Edifices also offers a few tools to aid in development.

+### set_trace
+PDB does not work well with Q applications. edifice.set_trace is equivalent to pdb.set_trace(), but it can properly pause the Q event loop to enable use of the debugger.

+### Dynamic reload
+One other advantage of declarative code is that it is easier for humans and machines to reason about.
+Edifice takes advantage of this by offering dynamic reloading of Components.
+When a file in your application is changed, the dynamic loader will reload all components in that file with preserved props (since that state comes from the caller) and reset state.
+Because rendering is abstracted away, it is simple to diff the UI trees and have the Edifice renderer figure out what to do using its normal logic.

+To run your application with dynamic reload, run:

+`python -m edifice path/to/app.py RootComponent`.

+This will run app.py with RootComponent mounted as the root.
+A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories), and will reload and trigger a re-render in the main thread.
+You can customize which directory to listen to using the `--dir` flag.

 ## Detailed Documentation
 [Read the docs](docs/edifice.md)